SmartThingsCommunity/st-device-sdk-c-ref/doc/getting_started.md

 ### Develop device application

 A device application is developed using the APIs provided by the IoT Core Device Library.
-We recommend reuse of the pre-supplied sample device applications, like `switch_example`.
+We recommend reuse of the example device applications, like `switch_example`, `light_example`.
 This allows for rapid development as you begin to develop your new device.
-Please refer to the [API references](https://github.com/SmartThingsCommunity/st-device-sdk-c/blob/master/doc/STDK_APIs.pdf) related to the IoT core device library as shown:
+Major APIs are like below:

 - connection management
   - st_conn_init()